The Property Control Department is responsible for:

 Relocating equipment within a department or between departments

-If asset equipment is transferred between departments, a PCA form must be completed in order to change location and the transfer of custody to the acquiring department.
+If Capital equipment, Tablets or NAU Tagged Non-Capital assets are transferred between departments, a PCA form must be completed in order to change location and the transfer of custody to the acquiring department.

 Home use of university equipment